UniLogin/UniLogin/docs/source/overview.rst

 ^^^^^^^^^^

-Deployment is designed in the way, that user pays for himself.
-To do that, we use counterfactual deployment. (``create2`` function to deploy contract)
+Deployment is designed in a way that makes the user pay for himself.
+To do that, we use counterfactual deployment (``create2`` function to deploy contract).

 The process looks as follows:

-- **computing contract address** - An SDK computes a deterministic contract address.
+- **computing contract address** - The SDK computes a deterministic contract address.
 A contract address is unique and is obtained from the user's public key and a factory contract address connected to a particular relayer.

-- **waiting for balance** - The user sends funds on this address.
+- **waiting for balance** - The user sends funds to this address.
 He can transfer ether on his own or use an on-ramp provider.
-The SDK waits for the future contract address balance change.
-If the SDK discovers that required funds are on this balance it sends a deploy request to a relayer.
+The SDK waits for the future contract address balance to change.
+If the SDK discovers that required funds appear at this address, it sends a deploy request to the relayer.

-- **deploy** - The relayer deploys the contract and immediately gets the refund from the contract.
+- **deploy** - The relayer deploys the contract and gets a refund from it immediately.

 - **refund** - During deployment the contract will refund the cost of the transaction to the relayer address.